mongodb/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 This 64-bit integer option specifies the per-operation timeout value in milliseconds.
-The default value is unset which means this feature is not enabled, ie the existing timeout behavior is unchanged (including ``serverSelectionTimeoutMS``, ``connectTimeoutMS``, ``socketTimeoutMS`` etc..).
+The default value is unset which means this feature is not enabled, i.e. the existing timeout behavior is unchanged (including ``serverSelectionTimeoutMS``, ``connectTimeoutMS``, ``socketTimeoutMS`` etc..).
 An explicit value of 0 means infinite, though some client-side timeouts like ``serverSelectionTimeoutMS`` will still apply.
 Drivers MUST error if a